Mzedginidze/TheBodyShopClone/README.md

 This project relies on an API for data, which has not been deployed to a live server.
 As a result, the project cannot currently be hosted online.

-A **video demonstration** showcasing the project’s functionality and features is in progress and will be available soon.
-Stay tuned!
+A **video demonstration** showcasing the project’s functionality and features is now available (see above).